nixworks/public/news/2017/10/31/index.md

 ##### 2017 in spaceflight
 ### [A Minotaur-C rocket launches from Vandenberg Air Force Base, California, and deploys 10 commercial Earth-imaging satellites for Planet Labs.
 It is the first successful mission for the Minotaur-C, formerly known as Taurus, since 2004. ](/news/2017/10/31/a-minotaur-c-rocket-launches-from-vandenberg-air-force-base-california-and-deploys-10-commercial-earth-imaging-satellites-for-planet-labs.md)
-_Context: California, successful mission, Planet Labs, Vandenberg Air Force Base, since 2004, 2017 in spaceflight, Minotaur-C_
+_Context: Minotaur-C, Vandenberg Air Force Base, since 2004, successful mission, 2017 in spaceflight, Planet Labs, California_

 ## [Previous Day...](/news/2017/10/30/index.md)